thesubtlety/state-airport-data/README.md

 # State General Aviation Airport Data

 Parse state airport directories for attributes like Courtesy Car, Bicycles, Camping, Meals.
-Outputs data in a json blob for use in SkyPin.
+Outputs data in a json for use in AirstripMap.com.

-Idaho and Montana directories notate cars, meals, bikes, and camping.
-Washington does not.
+Data is as good as the state airport directories.
+Some notate cars, meals, bikes, and camping.
+Some do not.

-  - [ ] Oregon (good luck with text extraction)
+States without useful data for this project
+- Washington
+- Florida

 ## To Dos

-- [ ] Missing a few images for Idaho
 - [ ] Automate data fixes
+- [ ] show both pages for wyoming, idaho (see southdakota)
+- [ ] re-data mt and tx
+- [ ] Oregon (good luck with text extraction)
-- [ ] Add states
+- [ ] add pilots lounge, fishing

 ## Instructions